Crown Prince of Saudi Arabia: History of the deputy crown prince position

-The honorific title of "Deputy Crown Prince" dates back from 2014.
+The honorific title of "Deputy Crown Prince" dates back to 2014.
 The position was created by King Abdullah.
 Muqrin bin Abdul'aziz Al Saud was the first prince to hold the deputy crown prince position.
 Since 21 June 2017, the post of deputy crown prince has been vacant.
-Until this day, no man who has served as Deputy Crown Prince has ever become King.
+So far, no man who has served as Deputy Crown Prince has ever become King.